bhrutledge/jahhills.com/README.md

 Reboot of hallelujahthehills.com using Django 1.7.

 As with the [first iteration](http://github.com/bhrutledge/hallelujahthehills.com), this is an exercise in using the framework.
 This time around, the focus is on [Test-Driven Development](http://www.obeythetestinggoat.com/) and [YAGNI](http://en.wikipedia.org/wiki/You_aren't_gonna_need_it).

+TODO: Refactor bandcms into core, news, music, shows, and video apps

+TODO: Use flake8 and pylint

+TODO: Use coverage.py